SAFETY

 Should You Worry About Caramel Color As A Health Risk?

-Regulators, as well as commercial food and color manufacturers, continue their efforts to understand and control 4-MeI.
-In the interim, the FDA is not recommending that consumers change their diets because of concerns about 4-MeI.
+Regulators, as well as commercial food and color manufacturers, continue their efforts to understand and control 4-MEI.
+In the interim, the FDA is not recommending that consumers change their diets because of concerns about 4-MEI.
 To learn more, visit www.foodinsight.org and search for “caramel color.”

 How Can You Tell What Food Products Contain Caramel Color?